sagetechpdx/hugoplate/exampleSite/content/english/_index.md

     content: "At Sage Tech, we offer a wide range of services to take care of all our customers' devices:"
     bulletpoints:
       - "###Computer Diagnostics and Repair###: Comprehensive computer diagnostics to identify and repair issues such as slow performance, error messages, and hardware malfunctions.
 Whether it’s a desktop or laptop, our experts troubleshoot and fix problems to get your device running smoothly again."

+	  Virus and Malware Removal: Eliminate viruses, malware, spyware, and ransomware that compromise your system’s security and performance.
+We also provide antivirus installation and advice on best practices to protect your devices.

+	  Data Recovery Services: Recover lost or accidentally deleted files from hard drives, SSDs, USB drives, and other storage devices.
+We specialize in retrieving data from corrupted or damaged hardware.

+	  Hardware Upgrades and Replacement: Boost your computer’s performance with hardware upgrades like adding RAM, replacing a hard drive with an SSD, or upgrading your graphics card.
+We also perform repairs or replacements for damaged components.

+	  Software Installation and Troubleshooting: Assistance with installing, configuring, and troubleshooting software for optimal performance.
+We handle operating systems, productivity tools, and specialized applications.

       - "Intuitive syntax and support for popular frameworks make learning and using Hugo a breeze."
       - "Use any front-end library or framework, or build custom components, for any project size."
       - "Built on cutting-edge technology to keep your projects up-to-date with the latest web standards."